 Do want to add some ink or a new body piercing to your look?
 Make sure to do your research before you sit in the artist’s chair.
-Here’s what you need to consider before you even make your appointment:
+Here’s what you need to consider before you even make your appointment for new body art:

 Follow Some Smart Rules